Is Frugal Living The Only Way To Build Wealth?

 Is frugal living the only way to build real wealth?

-Example #2: Similarly, If you decide you really need to own a designer handbag for $@#&#?? (unmentionable price) then you cannot be in the mall every Saturday buying trendy crap.
-Instead you should be funneling all of your "spare" money (Note the keyword here - spare, defined as money left over are all bills and debt is paid off and savings are in order) to your designated designer handbag bank account and focus on that alone.
+Similarly, If you decide you really need to own a designer handbag for [email protected]#&#?? (unmentionable price) then you cannot be in the mall every Saturday buying trendy crap.
+Instead you should be funneling all of your "spare" money (Note the keyword here - spare, defined as money left over after your bills and debt are paid and your savings are in order) to your designated designer handbag bank account and focus on that alone.

 In summary, You don't have to be completely frugal all the time.
 Pick where you want to splurge and practice frugality elsewhere to make up for it.
 Sacrifice the things you don't really want or need for the things you truly desire.

-Remember - it all boils down to discipline.
+Remember - It all boils down to discipline.
+Your thoughts?